jetbrains-academy/rustlings-course/Common Collections/Hashmaps/Creating a New Hash Map/task.md

 Another way of constructing a hash map is by using iterators and the `collect` method on a vector of tuples, where each tuple consists of a key and its value.
-We’ll be going into more detail about iterators and their associated methods in the ”Iterators” section of the chapter "Iterators and Closures".
+We’ll be going into more detail about iterators and their associated methods in the [Iterators](course://Standard%20Library%20Types/Iterators) lesson.
 The `collect` method gathers data into a number of collection types, including `HashMap`.
 For example, if we had the team names and initial scores in two separate vectors, we could use the `zip` method to create a vector of tuples where “Blue” is paired with 10, and so forth.
 Then we